 What is an MRI?

-An MRI, magnetic resonance imaging, is a painless imaging test that uses radio waves, magnets, and a computer to create detailed pictures of your heart.
+Cardiac MRI, also known as Magnetic Resonance Imaging (MRI), is a painless imaging test that uses radio waves, magnets, and a computer to create detailed pictures of your heart.
 It can be used to examine your heart and blood vessels and to identify areas of the brain affected by stroke.

 Why do people get MRI Scans?